fxbriol/fxbriol.github.io/_pages/about.md

 Prior to my current position, I did my bachelors and masters (MMORSE) at the University of Warwick, then a PhD through a joint CDT in statistics and machine learning at Warwick and Oxford.
 I then spent a year as a postdoctoral researcher, first in the Department of Mathematics at Imperial College London, then in the Department of Engineering at the University of Cambridge.
 I then joined UCL, where I was a lecturer (2019-2023) and then associate professor (2023-2025).
 From 2020-2023, I was also a Group Leader in Data-Centric Engineering at The Alan Turing Institute, the UK's national institute for Data Science and AI.

-For more details on my work, see my [Publications](https://fxbriol.github.io/publications/) page or my [Google Scholar](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en) profile.
-Alternatively, you can catch me at one of my [Presentations](https://fxbriol.github.io/presentations/).
-If you are a student/postdoc interested in working with me, see also [this page](https://fxbriol.github.io/supervision/).
+For more details on my work, see my [Google Scholar](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en) profile, or my [Publications](https://fxbriol.github.io/publications/) page, which points to a number of project pages highlighting different areas where I have made contributions.
+If you are a student/postdoc interested in working with me, please have a look at [this page](https://fxbriol.github.io/supervision/).

 ## News